Phyo Zeya Thaw

-In November 2021 he was arrested by the Myanmar military junta and was sentenced to death in January 2022.
-In June 2022, the junta announced that his execution was imminent.
-On 23 July 2022, he and three other democratic activists (among them Kyaw Min Yu) were executed.
+In November 2021, Phyo Zeya Thaw was arrested by the Myanmar military junta and was sentenced to death in January 2022.
+In early June 2022, the junta announced that his execution was imminent.
+On 23 July 2022, Phyo Zeya Thaw and three other pro-democracy activists, including Kyaw Min Yu (Ko Jimmy), were executed.

 Early life and education

-Zayar Thaw was born on 26 March 1981 in Yangon, Myanmar to Mya Thaw, a former rector and his wife Khin Win May, a dentist.
-He attended high school at BEHS No. 6 Botahtaung.
-He enrolled at the University of Pharmacy, Mandalay in 1999, then switched to distance education at the Yadanabon University in 2000, and graduated with B.A (English) in 2003.
+Phyo Zeya Thaw was born on 26 March 1981 in Yangon, Myanmar to Mya Thaw, a former rector and his wife Khin Win May, a dentist.
+He attended high school at Basic Education High School No. 6 Botahtaung (BEHS No. 6 Botahtaung).
+He enrolled at the University of Pharmacy, Mandalay in 1999, then switched to distance education at the Yadanabon University in 2000, and graduated with Bachelor of Arts (B.A), (English) in 2003.

 Hip hop career

-In 2000, Zayar Thaw's band Acid released Burma's first hip-hop album.
+In 2000, Phyo Zeya Thaw's band Acid released Myanmar's first hip-hop album.
 Despite predictions of failure by many in the Burmese music industry, the album, Beginning, remained in the number one position of the Burmese charts for more than two months.
 A Democratic Voice of Burma reporter described his music as blending a "combative, angry style with indigenous poeticism".
 The band's repertoire has been said to contain many "thinly veiled attacks on the regime".
 The Independent stated that while the band "focused on the mundane, their lyrics inevitably touched on the hardships of life in Burma, drawing them into dangerous territory."

-Zayar Thaw also became known early on for his social activism.
+Phyo Zeya Thaw also became known early on for his social activism.
 At one concert, he teamed with poets Saw Wai and Aung Way to raise money for a charity for HIV-positive orphans founded by the comedian Zarganar.
-Along with fellow rapper Nge Nge, Zayar Thaw also visited Zarganar's orphanages to help teach English to the children.
+Along with fellow rapper Nge Nge, he also visited Zarganar's orphanages to help teach English to the children.

 Generation Wave activism and arrest

-Zayar Thaw was one of four founding members of Generation Wave, a youth movement opposed to the State Peace and Development Council, Burma's military rulers.
+Phyo Zeya Thaw was one of four founding members of Generation Wave, a youth movement opposed to the State Peace and Development Council (SPDP), Myanmar's military rulers.
 The group was founded on 9 October 2007, following the anti-government protests popularly known as the Saffron Revolution, and used graffiti and pamphlets to spread pro-democracy messages.
-Zayar Thaw reportedly developed one of the group's more widespread campaigns, bumper stickers reading "Change New Government" to apply to cars carrying "CNG" stickers (for "compressed natural gas").
-The group also circulated anti-government films, including Rambo, in which the titular character battles Tatmadaw (Burmese military) soldiers in Karen State.
+He reportedly developed one of the group's more widespread campaigns, bumper stickers reading "Change New Government" to apply to cars carrying "CNG" stickers (for "compressed natural gas").
+The group also circulated anti-government films, including Rambo, in which the titular character battles Tatmadaw (Myanmar military) soldiers in Karen State.
 The film had been banned by the government for portraying the SPDC and its soldiers in a negative light.

-As of February 2010, about thirty members of the group had been imprisoned, including Zayar Thaw, who was arrested at a Yangon restaurant with friends on 12 March 2008.
-In April, Zayar Thaw's Acid co-founder Yan Yan Chan was also arrested.
+As of February 2010, about thirty members of the group had been imprisoned, including Phyo Zeya Thaw, who was arrested at a Yangon restaurant with friends on 12 March 2008.
+In April, Phyo Zeya Thaw's Acid co-founder Yan Yan Chan was also arrested.